jorgebucaran/hyperapp/docs/architecture/subscriptions.md

 **_Naming Recommendation:_**

-Subscriptions are recommended to be named in `camelCase` prefixed by `on`, for instance `onEvery` or `onMouseEnter` in order to reflect their (app-external) event handling character.
+Subscriptions are recommended to be named in `camelCase` prefixed by `on`, for instance `onEvery` or `onMouseEnter` in order to reflect their event handling character.

 ---